eljeko/confluent-examples/ksqldb-messages-count/README.md

     ./start-cluster.sh

+# Fast setup (skip if you want do the tutorial step by step)

+You can run the command:

+    ./setup-demo.sh

+This will prepare everything or follow the next steps.

 # Create the topic orders

     docker exec -i broker kafka-topics --bootstrap-server broker:9092 --topic orders --create --partitions 3 --replication-factor 1